Discover how CoHost can improve marketing performance

 5. Social media

-You're probably using social media to promote your podcast – everything from Instagram and Facebook to LinkedIn and TikTok (depending on who your audience is).
+You're probably using social media to promote your podcast – everything from Instagram and Facebook to LinkedIn and TikTok (depending on who your audience is) is a great way to build a community around your podcast and reach new audiences.

 Keep an eye on what people say about your podcast, the number of likes and shares your posts receive, and the number of clicks on your podcast links.
 Social media assists in boosting podcast awareness, building a more connected audience, and driving new listeners to your podcast.